vladdoster/algorithms_in_python3/devops.md

 **Inventory**: An initialization file that contains information about the servers you are managing.

 **Playbook**: The entry point for Ansible provisioning, where the automation is defined through tasks using YAML format.
+At a basic level, playbooks can be used to manage configurations of and deployments to remote machines.

 **Task**: A block that defines a single procedure to be executed, e.g. Install a package.